scenerystack/community/docs/reference/api/scenery-phet/NumberKeyNode.md

 # NumberKeyNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/NumberKeyNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/NumberKeyNode.ts) for the most up-to-date information.

 ## Overview

 NumberKeyNode looks like a keyboard key with a single letter.
 See LetterKeyNode for implementation details.
 This is